lindacele/lindacele.github.io/README.md

-GitHub repository of the personal website.s
+GitHub repository of the personal website.